-The Ashwaubenon Performing Arts Center (PAC) Advisory Board members share inspiration, advise, and collaborate in strategic planning, fund raising, research and development, marketing, and execution of the presentation of performing arts events appealing to the educational, recreational, and entertainment needs and desires of the greater Ashwaubenon community.
+The Ashwaubenon Performing Arts Center (PAC) Volunteer Community Advisory Board members share inspiration, advise, and collaborate in strategic planning, fund raising, research and development, marketing, and execution of the presentation of performing arts events appealing to the educational, recreational, and entertainment needs and desires of the greater Ashwaubenon community.

 The sole purpose of the Advisory Board is to collaborate with, offer insight, and support the PAC’s Executive Director with planning and implementation activities related to the PAC and the community’s performing arts events to be hosted at the Ashwaubenon PAC.
 The Advisory Board operates strategically to support programming, research and development, marketing, and fundraising to ensure the offering of highly desirable, affordable, educational and entertaining events for our community.